 There are so many different advent calendar ideas out there.
 If you don’t already have a family favorite, do a little search on Pinterest to see all the great ideas for advent calendars you can easily make.
 Even a simple paper loop chain is a fun way to count down to Christmas!
 Kids especially love to count down the days to Christmas and with just a little extra thought it can be a great opportunity to teach and focus on the true meaning of Christmas.

 One of my readers, Shannon, shared that her family loves watching Christmas movies together.
 There are so many great Christmas movies, I’m sure your family has some favorites that can become traditions if they aren’t already.

 Christmas themed puzzle

 Another reader, Linda, shared that she gets a Christmas themed puzzle from the dollar store that she leaves out for family to put together.
+We have lots of puzzle fans in our family, so this is something we will have to try.
 What a fun project to work on during family time together!

 How about you?